Debt and Credit Arrangements

 In addition to the customary restrictive covenants listed above, the Credit Agreement also contains financial covenants that require the Company to maintain a certain leverage ratio and fixed charge coverage ratio, each as defined in the Credit Agreement:

 Pursuant to the terms of the Credit Agreement, the outstanding principal balance will bear interest at either (a) a fluctuating rate per annum equal to the Applicable Rate, as defined in the Credit Agreement, depending on our leverage ratio plus the higher of (i) the federal funds rate plus one-half of one percent per annum; (ii) the prime rate in effect on such a day; and (iii) the LIBOR rate plus one percent, or (b) a fluctuating rate per annum of LIBOR Rate plus the Applicable Rate, which ranges between 1.75% to 2.75%.
-The effective interest rate during the six months ended June 30, 2017 was 3.72%.
+The effective interest rate during the six months ended June 30, 2019 was 4.74%.
 The Credit Agreement matures on September 23, 2021, at which time all principal amounts outstanding under the Credit Agreement will be due and payable.
 As of June 30, 2019, we have classified $35.0 million of the $80.0 million outstanding as short-term on our balance sheet due to our intent to repay this portion over the next twelve months.

 Long-term debt consists of (in thousands):